facebookarchive/powereditor/README.md

 ============
 Power Editor is an HTML5 based application for managing Facebook ads.
 It's built entirely on the Facebook Ads API.

 This is not only an example application.
 It's the same code that we use at Facebook to build our production Power Editor software which can be found at  https://www.facebook.com/ads/manage/powereditor.
-We've also set up a demo install at http://www.fbadsapp.com/.

 Running locally
 ==============